 How to Check if User is Logged In WordPress (PHP Function)

-To use this you’ll have to be familiar with programming in PHP.
-If you are editing a theme we recommend creating a child theme first.
-This will allow you to edit code in your theme without it breaking when the parent theme is updated.
-Additionally you can add code with a custom plugin or Code Snippets plugin.
+To use these snippets you’ll need to be comfortable with PHP.
+If you are editing a theme, we recommend creating a child theme first so your changes survive theme updates.
+You can also add the code with a custom plugin or the Code Snippets plugin.

-Here’s an example using the is_user_logged_in() function to display a logout link for logged in users and a login link for logged out users.
+Here’s an example using the is_user_logged_in() function to display a logout link for logged-in users and a login link for everyone else.

 <?php